hbctraining/Intro-to-ChIPseq/lessons/10_data_visualization.md

 <img src="../img/computeMatrix_overview.png" width="700">

 The `computeMatrix` command accepts multiple bigWig files and multiple region files (BED format) to create a count matrix which is the intermediate file.
 It can also be used to filter and sort regions according to their score.
-Our region file will be the BED file we just copied over and our bigWog files will be those generated from the full dataset that we have provided for you.
-Additionally, We will specify a window of +/- 1000bp around the TSS of genes (`-b` and `-a`).
+Our region file will be the BED file we just copied over and our bigWig files will be those generated from the full dataset that we have provided for you.
+Additionally, we will specify a window of +/- 1000bp around the TSS of genes (`-b` and `-a`).
 For each window, `computeMatrix` will calculate scores based on the read density values in the bigWig files.

-First, let's create a matrix one for the Nanog replicates:
+First, let's create a matrix for one of the Nanog replicates:

 ```bash